Camilo-Suarez98/excercise-results/README.md

 npm install
 ```

-5. Run the code!
+5. Run the code!:

-Make sue you are in the right folder.
+Make sure you are in the right folder.
 ```
 cd excercise-results
 ```